LucasIsasmendi/portfolio/languages/english/books/aep.md

 ʌ, ɑ, ɔ, æ, ɛ, i, ɪ, u, ʊ, əә, ɜ

 - `stressed` In a stressed syllable, the vowel curves up then down. ⤵️
-- `unstressed`: In an unstressed syllable, it’s lower and flatter in pitch, and a little quieter and quicker ➖
+- `unstressed`: In an unstressed syllable, it’s lower and flatter in pitch, more relax, and a little quieter and quicker ➖

 ### `ʌ`
 This is a very relaxed sound.
 Because there is no tension, the placement—resonance—is low, at the base of the neck and very upper chest.